Helpful context:

 ibv_post_send(qp, &wr, &bad_wr);

-io_uring (Linux 5.1+, 2019) takes a different approach.
-Rather than bypassing the kernel, it minimizes the cost of interacting with it.
-The kernel and application share two ring buffers in memory: a submission queue (SQ) where the application writes I/O requests, and a completion queue (CQ) where the kernel writes results.
+The kernel and application share two ring buffers in a memory region mapped into both address spaces: a submission queue (SQ) where the application writes I/O requests, and a completion queue (CQ) where the kernel writes results.
+No copying - both sides read and write the same memory.

 #include <liburing.h>